Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 VPN stands for ‘virtual private network;’ it is a form of internet security.
 This is used on both public and private networks to either exchange information anonymously or only between select network points.

 In theory, using a VPN is a safe way of communication and accessing data between user and network or between two networks.
 In reality, a VPN can still be vulnerable.
-It is hard for the information to be intercepted by a third party, but if one of the connection points was already infected by malware when the VPN is set up, it is possible for someone to gain access to the private network.
+It is hard for the information to be intercepted by a third party, but if one of the connection points was already infected by malware when the VPN is set up, someone can gain access to the private network.

 A VPN can be used by individuals or entire companies as a private security measure.
 It is often compared to a tunnel given the way it works.
 The benefits of using a VPN extend far beyond the realm of creating a secure channel for workers from different company branches.